 First: Single swipe; Second: Multiple swipes.

-After swiping I rubbed my wrist with finger and you can see that it came off easily.
-A residue is left which can be vanished completely if water is used.
+After swiping, I rubbed my wrist with a finger, and you can see that it came off easily.
+A residue is left, which can be vanished completely if the water is used.

 ● Contains natural ingredients.

 ● It helps in keeping eyelashes healthy.